josiahn99/kc1yqn-website/roadmap/index.md

 ## Purpose

-My interest in how the physical world works came back in 2025 after reading [*Remembrance of Earth’s Past*](https://www.amazon.com/Three-Body-Problem-Boxed-Set-) by Cixin Liu and listening to the *Daniel and Kelly’s Extraordinary Universe* podcast.

-I don’t have a formal science or engineering background beyond high school.
-This roadmap is my way of building understanding from the ground up, using amateur radio as the hands-on entry point into physics and RF systems.

-The goal isn’t to rush toward expertise, but to build a solid, intuitive understanding over time—through both practice and theory.

----

-## Learning Approach

-I’m trying to understand ideas, not just memorize them.
-For each topic, I aim to be able to:

-- Explain it in simple terms (as if to a non-technical person)
-- Connect it to real systems like radios, phones, or satellites
-- Understand where the equations come from, even if I can’t fully derive them yet
-- Make reasonable predictions about what should happen in real RF situations
+This roadmap outlines my long-term plan for learning radio, electronics, signal processing, and software-defined radio.

+My background isn't in electrical engineering, so I'm working through the fundamentals while using amateur radio as a practical way to apply what I'm learning.
+The objective is to build a solid understanding of RF systems by combining study with hands-on experimentation.

-I’m loosely following an undergraduate electrical engineering path, but at a slower pace and focused on understanding over coverage.
+The roadmap loosely follows an undergraduate electrical engineering curriculum, but only in the areas that support my interests in RF, SDRs, electronics, and signal analysis.

-To get there, I’ll rebuild my math foundation starting from trigonometry and calculus, and eventually work up to vector calculus and electromagnetics.
-The end goal is to be comfortable with the ideas behind Maxwell’s equations and wave behavior—not just the formulas.

----
+## Current Focus

+Current priorities are:

+- Build a permanent HF station.
+- Learn Linux for radio and SDR applications.
+- Become proficient with software-defined radio.
+- Develop a stronger foundation in circuits and electronics.
+- Refresh the mathematics needed for engineering coursework.

 ## Study Materials

-I’m starting with what I’ve already been doing in amateur radio (HT operations and Technician license work), and building from there toward the General exam and HF operation in late 2026.

-### Radio / RF
+### Amateur Radio & RF

 - ARRL General Class License Manual
 - *Radio Theory Handbook* — Ron Bertrand (VK2DQ)
-- Electronics tutorials and reference material

-After the General exam, I’ll shift more into structured EE-style study.

----
+- ARRL Antenna Book
+- ARRL Handbook (selected topics)

-### Math
+### Mathematics

-- Trigonometry identities
+- Trigonometry review
 - MIT OpenCourseWare 18.01 – Single Variable Calculus
 - MIT OpenCourseWare 18.02 – Multivariable Calculus
 - MIT OpenCourseWare 18.03 – Differential Equations
-- MIT OpenCourseWare 6.003 - Signals & Systems
-- MIT OpenCourseWare 6.013 or 6.630
----
+- Linear Algebra (supplementary)

-### Circuits
+### Circuits & Electronics

+**Primary text**

 - *Fundamentals of Electric Circuits* — Alexander & Sadiku

-This is the first major problem-solving focus.
-I’m prioritizing working through problems, not just reading.

----

-### Physics / E&M
+Topics include:

+- DC and AC circuit analysis
+- Semiconductor devices
+- Amplifiers
+- Oscillators
+- Filters
+- Operational amplifiers
+- Measurement techniques

+Breadboard projects will accompany most topics.

+### Signals & Systems

+**Primary course**

-- MIT OpenCourseWork 8.02 – Electricity and Magnetism
+- MIT OpenCourseWare 6.003 – Signals & Systems

+Topics include:

+- Fourier analysis
+- Sampling
+- Filtering
+- Modulation
+- Noise
+- Digital signal processing
+- IQ signals

+### Electromagnetics

+- MIT OpenCourseWare 6.013 (or equivalent)
 - *Engineering Electromagnetics* — Hayt & Buck
-- *Introduction to Electromagnetics* — Griffiths (after vector calculus)
+- *Introduction to Electrodynamics* — David J. Griffiths

----

-## Operating

-I’m building a home station centered around an Icom IC-7300 and a 40-meter vertical ground plane antenna.

-The goal is to use the station as a lab, not just for communication.
-I want to connect theory to real behavior in the field.

-Examples of experiments:
-- Changing radial configurations and observing effects on signal reports and noise floor
+Long-term topics include:

+- Electric and magnetic fields
+- Maxwell's equations
+- Transmission lines
+- Wave propagation
+- Antennas
-- Comparing predicted vs observed signal strength and propagation
+- Impedance and matching

+## Amateur Radio Station

+The station is intended to be both an operating position and a learning platform.

+Planned equipment includes:

+- Yaesu FT-DX10
+- 40m sloping end-fed half-wave antenna
+- SDR integrated with the station
+- Linux-based shack computer
-- Logging differences and trying to understand what models miss
+- Logging and digital mode software

-I’ll also focus on SDR tools and digital modes, especially for weak-signal work and signal analysis.

----

-## Software / Mapping

-I’m also interested in connecting RF behavior to geography.

-Over time, I want to use tools like QGIS and possibly PyQGIS to explore how terrain, distance, and environment affect propagation.
+Operating goals include SSB, CW, digital modes, POTA, and routine experimentation.

+## SDR & Computing

+Software-defined radio is a major focus of this roadmap.

+Areas of interest include:

+- Spectrum analysis
+- IQ recording
+- Signal visualization
+- Filtering and demodulation
+- Weak-signal reception
+- Python for automation and analysis
+- Linux-based SDR software

+Over time I'd like the station to function as an integrated system where the radio, SDR, logging, and analysis tools work together.